Craving Some Creativity

 • Very labor intensive.
 The sanding is killer on the arms.

-• Loss of access to plumbing, wiring, and ductwork.
+• No access to plumbing, wiring, or hvac equipment.

 5. Coffered Ceilings with Hidden Access

-Need access to the plumbing and duct work but preferring the appearance of a traditionally drywalled ceiling?
-There is a DIY coffered ceiling solution.
-By creating trim boards that mimic attic access panels, homeowners essentially have the best of both worlds.
+Need access to the plumbing and ductwork but prefer the appearance of drywall?
+There’s a DIY coffered ceiling solution for that.
+Trim boards mimic attic access panels!

 Gray and white coffered ceilings with hidden access in basement ceiling.